carlzulauf/dotbox/README.md

 tproj dotbox
 ```

-You can also create sessions for projects that are not yet configured supplying more details to the command.
+You can also create sessions for projects that are not yet configured by supplying more details to the command.
 If you want a tmux session with 5 windows for `~/project/my_project` it might look like this:

 ```
-tproj mine ~/projects/my_project 5
+tproj mine ~/projects/my_project --windows=5
 ```

 ### `console_saver`